nightwatchjs/nightwatch-docs/guide/extending-nightwatch/custom-commands.md

 </div>

 <br>

 ##### The "complete" event
 Signaling the `complete` event needs to be done inside an asynchronous action (e.g. a `setTimeout` call).
 Command classes that do not extend `EventEmitter` will be treated similar to command functions, requiring that the `command` method calls at least one Nightwatch api method to be able to complete.

 <p class="alert alert-warning">Using ES6 classes as custom commands is not supported at the moment.
-See [nightwatchjs#1199](https://github.com/nightwatchjs/nightwatch/issues/1199) for more details.</p>
+See <a href="https://github.com/nightwatchjs/nightwatch/issues/1199">nightwatchjs#1199</a> for more details.</p>